BLACK BUTTERFLIES

 Kevin Sullivan, Author of The Longest Winter

-Black Butterflies is incredible, a must-read.
+BLACK BUTTERFLIES is incredible, a must-read.
 There are few novels that stay with you after the final page, but this is one.
 Brutal yet also uplifting, immersive and real, it shows what the human spirit is capable of.

 Karen Angelico, Author of Everything We Are